Counting conjugacy classes in groups with contracting elements: Genericity properties of contracting elements

 \subsection{Stable axis of contracting elements}

-One of goals of this section is to relate the stable length and pointed length up to a bounded error for a generic set of conjugacy classes.
-For that purpose, we shall discuss a notion of stable axis in order to facilitate the computation of stable length.
+One of the goals of this section is to show that for a generic set of conjugacy classes, the stable length and algebraic length differ only by a bounded amount.
+For that purpose, we shall introduce a notion of stable axis in order to facilitate the computation of stable length.

-Given a contracting element $g$, the group $E(g)$ is the maximal elementary subgroup containing $g$ in $G$, and $\ax(g)=E(g)\cdot o$ is the \textit{(coarse) axis} of $g$.
+Given a contracting element $g$, the group $E(g)$ is the maximal elementary subgroup containing $g$ in $G$, and $\ax(g)=E(g)\cdot o$ is the \textit{(coarse) axis} of $g$ (depending on the basepoint $o\in \mathrm Y$).